Zhrack/Drunken-Dice-Tavern/content/Solo Games/Depths of Zhintaras - SWADE/Session 1.md

 publish: "true"
 ---

-After defining the starting location where we are, we are in [[Solo Games/Depths of Zhintaras - SWADE/World/Outside Locations/Hoverkirk|Hoverkirk]].
+After defining the starting location where we are, we are in [[../../../Hoverkirk|Hoverkirk]].

-We start in front of the [[F1 News Feed| Hellish Burrow]] entrance.
+We start in front of the [[../../../F1 News Feed| Hellish Burrow]] entrance.

 > [!NOTE] News Feed
 > Let's define a News Feed for the first level.